The Arkansas Freedom of Information Act

 - UCA officials must make the documents available immediately upon receiving the FOI request.
 If the document is in active use or storage, UCA officials must notify the individual requesting the document within 24 hours and make the document available within three days.

-- UCA charges a 10-cent per page fee for all documents.
+- UCA charges the actual costs of reproduction for all documents.
 State law allows fees for any costs associated with publication and reproduction but cannot include fees associated with the payment of personnel.
 The department may require the fee to be prepaid if the cost is over $25.
 Arkansans have the right to request that any charges for the requested records be estimated in advance.
 Fees can be waived on an individual basis if the records are requested for the public interest and not for commercial purposes.

 - Arkansans can review documents in person at no cost.

 The Act contains specific types of public records which do not have to be disclosed.

 - Education records protected under a federal law dealing with students’ privacy.

 - Medical records protected by federal privacy laws.